 Dunn has worked for the New Yorker magazine and Sports Illustrated, as well as teaching fiction writing at The New School in New York City from 1989 to the present.
 In the 1980s he was Bernard Malamud’s personal assistant.

-Dunn has recently returned to photography and is the author of three photobooks, OWS, Angel Parade #1 and #2, and Meeting Robert Frank, all of which are in the permanent library of the International Center of Photography.
+Dunn has recently returned to photography and is the author of three photobooks, OWS, the Angel Parade series (#1 and #2; #3 and #4), and Meeting Robert Frank, all of which are in the permanent library of the International Center of Photography.
 A new photo book, Old Color Photographs, will be published in spring 2014.

 Dunn is married to a ﬁlm art director and lives in New York City and Woodstock, NY.